 One of those training sites is Dell Children’s Medical Center of Central Texas, a world-class pediatric medical center with its own Level I trauma center.
 Another is University Medical Center Brackenridge, which is Central Texas’ only Level I trauma center for adults.
 UMC Brackenridge will be replaced by the new Dell Seton Medical Center at The University of Texas in early 2017.
 The other two teaching hospitals are Seton Medical Center Austin, the region’s largest medical facility, and Seton Shoal Creek Hospital, the area’s only nonprofit mental health facility.

 Seton conducts research in the prevention and treatment of stroke, traumatic injury, epilepsy and cardiovascular disease.
 It collaborates with employers, commercial insurance companies, community physicians, nonprofit agencies and government entities to create clinically integrated systems of care with providers throughout its 10,000-square-mile service area.
+We also maintain an active community presence in smaller ways, like providing the Seton Comfort Zone at area events throughout the year.

 Partners in providing healthcare include the Austin Independent School District; the Health Alliance for Austin Musicians; and Central Health, Travis County’s health care district.
 An example of innovative health care delivery is Seton’s and Central Health’s Community Care Collaborative, a unique and ambitious integrated delivery system for Travis County residents living at or below 200 percent of the Federal Poverty Level.